-We (Domenico Bianculli, Jordi Cabot and Salvador Martínez) are organizing the first edition of SecureMDE 2018, an international workshop on Security for and by Model-Driven Engineering.
-Co-located with the STAF’18 conference to be held on June 25 in Toulouse, France.
+We are organizing the second edition of the SecureMDE workshop (see our first edition: SecureMDE 2018), an international workshop on Security for and by Model-Driven Engineering.
+Co-located with the Models 2020 conference.

 Topics of the workshop will include (among others):

 - Model-driven development of secure software and systems

 - Domain-specific modeling languages (DSML) for secure software

 - Modeling of access control and privacy policies

 - Model-based generation of test cases for security policies

 - Model-based dynamic security adaptation

 - MDE for Block-chain technologies and Smart contracts